Find wasted Kubernetes

 Deep analysis

-14 algorithms against real kubectl data.
+Scans pods, nodes, storage, and billing.
 Cost breakdown, waste detection, confidence scores.

 Full report